gabes135/gabes135.github.io_old/_pitches/03-python.md

 The trajectories are animated using [matplotlib's animation class](https://matplotlib.org/3.1.1/api/animation_api.html), which allows you to easily export the pitch trajectory as an mp4 file.

----

-With the details of this tool fleshed out, we can check out some examples of it in use.